callahanchris/callahanchris.github.io/source/_posts/2015-01-03-array-iteration-methods-in-javascript.markdown

 Here the `previousValue` argument is the accumulator that we increment if Ang Lee won an Oscar for best director for the movie we're iterating over, and the `currentValue` argument is item being iterated over.
 As there is no `previousValue` when iterating over the first item, we can initialize it to 0 as an optional second parameter to the `reduce()` function.

 Though it can seem somewhat esoteric at first, `reduce()` has grown on me significantly in the past few months -- partly because of using MapReduce views in CouchDB views, and partly because of learning more about the benefits of functional programming.
-It

 *[MDN Documentation - Array.prototype.reduce()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce)*